"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts

 In particular, for each attribute or class in the dataset, the explanation consists of the $K$ most salient image samples in dataset $\mD$, their shifted versions in dataset $\mD^\prime$, and a natural language description of their differences.
 This method depends on having a 1-to-1 correspondence between items in $\mD$ and $\mD'$ that are not usually available.
-For textual data, \citet{elazar2023whats} explores properties of several large-scale text corpora to uncover insights on the relative presence of attributes such as toxicity, level of contamination, and n-gram statistics.

-Inspired by previous works and their shortcomings, we aim to produce a dataset explanation toolbox that effectively summarises dataset-level differences for image, signal, text, and tabular data by providing human-interpretable, actionable explanations.